Voxel-based morphometry: History

-and scientists have usually associated hippocampus with this particular skill.
+and scientists have associated the hippocampus with this particular skill.

-Another famous VBM paper was a study on the effect of age on gray and white matter and CSF of 465 normal adults.
-The VBM analysis showed global gray matter was decreased linearly with age, especially for men, whereas global white matter did not decline with age.
+Another famous VBM paper was a study on the effect of age on gray and white matter volumes of 465 normal adults.
+The VBM analysis showed that overall, gray matter volume decreased linearly with age, especially for men, whereas white matter volume did not decline with age.

-A key description of the methodology of voxel-based morphometry is Voxel-Based Morphometry—The Methods—one of the most cited articles in the journal NeuroImage.

-The usual approach for statistical analysis is mass-univariate (analysis of each voxel separately), but pattern recognition may also be used, e.g., for classifying patients from healthy.
+Computational statistical analysis methods are used to derive results from raw MRI data.
+Univariate and multivariate analysis and pattern recognition techniques can be employed in this regard.
+Multivariate analysis was used for classifying schizophrenic individuals from healthy individuals.

 For brain asymmetry

 Usually VBM is performed for examining differences across subjects, but it may also be used to examine neuroanatomical differences between hemispheres detecting brain asymmetry.

 A technical procedure for such an investigation may use the following steps: